-Fulham teenager Harvey Elliot made Premier League history against Wolves on Saturday, as the youngster became the youngest ever player to appear in a Premier League game.
+Fulham teenager Harvey Elliott made Premier League history against Wolves on Saturday, as the youngster became the youngest ever player to appear in a Premier League game.

 Wolves beat the Whites 1-0 thanks to a goal from Leander Dendoncker, a result that puts Nuno Espirito Santo’s side in pole position to secure 7th place and potentially, a spot in next season’s Europa League.